MileHacker Logo

 Public Transportation in Bangui

 Shared taxis operate on semi-fixed routes, picking up and dropping off multiple passengers.
-Motorcycle taxis offer quicker, more straightforward routes but carry higher risks due to chaotic traffic and the absence of helmets for occupants.
+Motorcycle taxis offer quicker, more straightforward routes but carry higher risks due to chaotic traffic and the absence of helmets for passengers.
 Accidents are common with bendskin.

 Aspects